 (You'll see some more examples in the sections below.)

 Does it make sense to spend more on preventive activities?

 To a certain extent, yes it does make sense, especially for highly-automated operations.
-This was the case of the Dodge Durango plant in Newark, Delaware (note: this facility was managed by CMC partner David Collins).
+This was the case of the Dodge Durango plant in Newark, Delaware (note: this facility was managed by CMC's Founding Partner David Collins).

 At the time, the average automotive paint shop was down (typically because of robots, conveyors, air flow, or ovens) about 15% of the time during normal operating hours.
 That’s a lot, in an industry that prides itself to be THE most efficient.

 In years 2, 3, and 4 of operations, the Dodge Durango plant had one of the highest preventive maintenance budgets of all plants in the Chrysler group and had zero downtime that impacted production for three years in a row.
 And what happens when things are not planned properly?

 The Hyundai plant of Montgomery, Alabama, which opened in 2005, is among the most highly automated automotive plants in the world.
 They reportedly had 20% downtime throughout the entire factory for an extended period, which significantly affected the production.

 A worn-out tool or a machine functioning abnormally creates unacceptable products that have to be reworked or scrapped.
 Poor quality often accompanies high equipment downtime.
 They are both indicative of insufficient maintenance.

 Let’s take a simple analogy.
 If the brake system on your car wears down and is not replaced in time (maintenance), what happens?
 The car is no longer able to stop as expected (quality).